KartikShrivastava/Cloudfest-Healthcare-App/ReadMe.md

-# NutriKnow A mobile app to capture food and get nutrition info in a click!!
+# NutriKnow- A mobile app to capture food and get nutrition info in a click!!
-SzechuanTech brings professional risk management from BlackRock to individual investors looking to diversify investment portfolios and learn more about investments.
-Through an easy-to-use chatbot, users can get suggestions to diversify and grow their portfolio, getting quick access to broken-down information about any stock.
+Team CacheLimes brings an easy-to-use calorie detector app.
+It takes image of a food item as input and gives as nutrition values as output.
+Through this app, users specially from rural areas can get to know more about unpackaged food and its nutritional benefits.

 ## Inspiration
 Even in 2017, managing financial securities involves either long and tedious meetings with a financial advisor, cold and impersonal interactions with an algorithm, or a mix of both.
 We felt that there was an opening in the chat bot marketplace for providing personalized financial data and recommendations to every day users.